 2. FOB Shipping Point

 Unlike FOB Destination, FOB Shipping Point states that the buyer or importer is responsible for all shipping expenses.
 In this arrangement, the importer is also responsible for any transportation hazards until the shipment reaches the warehouse.
-In other words, even if the products are still in route, the importer’s purchase transferred to the customer.
+This means that even if the products are still in route, the importer’s purchase transferred to the customer.
+In making deliveries, a Supply Chain Management System can manage orders to deliver goods automatically so that they are on time.

 Please keep in mind that both kinds of FOB have advantages and disadvantages.
 The two types of FOB are determined by the agreements reached between the exporter and importer.